mbachmann/java-development-environment-installation/readme/windows.md

 <br/>

-### 5. Start cmder and verify the gradle version
+### 5. Start Cmder and verify the gradle version

-Open a _cmder terminal_ after installation and enter:
+Open a _Cmder terminal_ after installation and enter:

 ```
 gradle --version